theseniordads/stfloormat/README.md

 * Devpac 3 to assemble the code.
 * Atomix packer or better to pack the executable.

-## How to assemble
+## How to assemble on an Atari

 * Load "MAIN.S" into Devpac 3.
 * Make sure settings are set to assemble to Motorola 68000.
 * Assemble to executable file "MAIN.PRG".
 * Rename exectuable to "STFLRMAT.PRG".
-* Pack "STFLRMAT.PRG" with packer.
+* Pack "STFLRMAT.PRG" with packer. (**NOTE**: Atomix packer v3.6 is not compatible with the Atari Falcon.)
 * Run "STFLRMAT.PRG".

+## How to assemble on modern systems

+This requires [VASM](http://sun.hasenbraten.de/vasm/https:/) and [Vlink](http://www.compilers.de/vlink.html), which you can get for most modern systems.

+To compile the source:

+`vasmm68k_mot main.s build/main.o -m68000 -Felf -noesc -quiet -no-opt`

+To turn the compiled binary to an Atari executable:

+`vlink build/main.o build/STFLRMAT.PRG -bataritos`

 ## Folders